 (F) "Caretaker" means the father or mother of a child, an adult who has legal custody of a child, an adult who is the guardian of a child, or an adult who stands in loco parentis, as defined in this rule, with respect to a child and whose presence in the home is needed as the caretaker of the child.
 Caretaker has the same meaning as "caretaker parent" as defined in section 5104.01 of the Revised Code.

-(I) "Eligibility period" means a period of twelve months that a family is determined eligible for publicly funded child care benefits, or the period until the family no longer meets eligibility requirements or requests termination.
-The family's eligibility period shall end on the first Saturday after three hundred sixty-five days from the eligibility begin date.
+(I) "Eligibility period" means a period of at least twelve months that a family is determined eligible for publicly funded child care benefits, or the period until the family no longer meets eligibility requirements or requests termination.
+The family's eligibility period shall end on the first Saturday after the last day of the twelfth month of eligibility unless the last day of the month is a Saturday.

 (J) "Eligible provider" means a child care provider who is eligible to receive public funds in accordance with Chapter 5104. of the Revised Code, has completed the provider agreement with the Ohio department of job and family services (ODJFS) and has entered all required information in the provider portal.
 An eligible provider includes all of the following: